jweiming/graalvm-micronaut-polyglot/README.md

 You should see that GraalVM is already installed on the instance.

-## Local Lab Instructions
+## Hands-on Labs

-The various labs are organized into the following sections.
+The hands-on workshop is organized into the following sections in order.

+Estimated time: 45 min

 - [1.
 Micronaut Graal Application](labs/1_micronaut.md)
 - [2.
 Graal Polyglot API](labs/2_polyglot.md)
 - [3.
 Building Native Image](labs/3_nativeImage.md)
 - [4.
 Performance](labs/4_performance.md)

+## Notes

-We recommend you to follow the instructions and create the app step by step.
+We recommend you to follow the instructions above and create the app step by step.
 However, you can go right to the completed example by cloning the git repository.

 ```
 $ git clone https://github.com/jweiming/graalvm-micronaut-polyglot